opf/openproject/docs/installation-and-operations/misc/time-entries-corrupted-by-10-4/README.md

 Backup scripts are by default created via the [built in OpenProject command](../../operation/backing-up).
 When not following the default, the database or the OpenProject server itself may have been backed up.
 This guide only covers the proceedings for the the built in backup command.
-But the reader might deduce the steps neccessary to restore accordingly for a custom backup from this guide.
+But the reader might deduce the steps necessary to restore accordingly for a custom backup from this guide.

 As a result of this step, a second database, not the database OpenProject is currently connecting to, will contain the data of the backup.